-UTAH: Spending a day sliding, climbing and squeezing though a slot canyon no wider than an arm’s length might not sound like fun to some people, but to others it’s what fun is all about.
+Spending a day canyoneering — sliding, climbing and squeezing through a Utah slot canyon no wider than an arm’s length — might not sound like fun to some people; but to others it’s what fun is all about

-In an area known as the North Wash in the upper corner of southeast Utah, slot canyons slice across the landscape, cut by eons of erosion and rushing waters which then get topped off by wind and sand.
+In an area known as the North Wash in the upper corner of southeast Utah, slot canyons slice across the landscape.
+They have been cut by eons of erosion and rushing waters which then get topped off by wind and sand.

 They call themselves canyoneers: part climber, part problem solver, all adventurer.